 To achieve all these goals, you need to create a good reputation management.
 What is online reputation management?
 It is the practice of taking charge of a brand’s reputation on the web.
 It involves constant monitoring and making sure that the perception of a business stays on the favourable side.
 This is done by boosting positive content and decreasing the visibility of negative content.

 An article published by Econsultancy can help you understand further about online reputation management.
 The article discusses what online reputation means and why does your business need to use it.

 In this new digital age, things change so rapidly that it is difficult to keep pace with the new advances.
+Unlike before, online presence as well as online reputation matter a lot nowadays.
 As a result, some small businesses have started not to depend on old standards.

 A few years ago, Search Engine Optimisation was used and was enough in promoting your brand’s popularity online and creating good online sales.
 That is because the field of online business was not so fiercely competitive that it is nowadays.
 The same product or service is now sold by numerous sellers, resellers, retailers, franchisees and affiliates.

 Today, things have changed that even if you use the best SEO practices and dominating the keyword rankings generating sales is not certain.
 If you rank high on Google search results, you may get tons of traffic but attracting customers to make a purchase of your product is not sure.